Your Questions, Answered:

 The needles used in acupuncture are much smaller than the hypodermic needles you’ve encountered in the doctor’s office to draw blood or give injections.

-The Acupunctures Needles I Use Are:
+The Acupuncture Needles I Use Are:

 • Sterilized